gladw-in/online-ide/README.md

 - **[crypto](https://nodejs.org/api/crypto.html)**: A Node.js core module that provides cryptographic functionality, such as hashing, HMAC, and encryption.
 - **[nodemailer](https://nodemailer.com/)**: A module for sending emails from Node.js applications using SMTP, with support for attachments and HTML content.
 - **[path](https://nodejs.org/api/path.html)**: A Node.js core module for working with file and directory paths.
+- **[axios](https://axios-http.com/)**: A popular promise-based HTTP client for making requests from Node.js and browsers, often used for interacting with APIs.
+- **[google-auth-library](https://github.com/googleapis/google-auth-library-nodejs)**: A library for authenticating with Google services, used to handle OAuth 2.0 authorization in Node.js.

 ## Python Libraries:
 - **[google-genai](https://ai.google.dev/gemini-api/docs/quickstart?lang=python)**: A collection of Google APIs and tools for integrating generative AI models into applications.